tony-aw/tinycodet/README.md

 ## import_as

-One can load - but not attach - a package and assign it to an alias in base R using:
+One can load a package without attaching it, and assign it to an alias, in base R, using:

 ``` r
 alias <- loadNamespace("packagename", lib.loc = lib.loc)